mmbmf1/mmbmf1/posts/building-geojson-apis.md

 ## Introduction

 Generate GeoJSON from PostGIS geometry data in Next.js APIs.
 Database-level spatial processing, not JavaScript calculations.
+PostgreSQL handles the heavy lifting of spatial operations, and your API simply formats the results.
+This approach scales much better than processing coordinates in your application code.

 ## The Problem

 Processing coordinates in JavaScript can be slow for large datasets.
+When you fetch raw coordinate data and transform it to GeoJSON in your application, you're doing work that PostgreSQL could handle much more efficiently.
+Large datasets mean transferring unnecessary data over the network and processing it in memory, which becomes a bottleneck as data grows.

 ```javascript
 const features = data.map(point => ({